ilMike42/dotfiles/README.md

 You can find my NeoVim dotfiles in a [separate repository](https://github.com/ilMike42/kickstart.nvim).

+The entire project is based on a [article](https://harfangk.github.io/2016/09/18/manage-dotfiles-with-a-git-bare-repository.html) I found online, all the credits for the alias configuration goes to the author.

 ## Repository Contents

 - `.config/` - Directory for application configurations.